akaabdullahmateen/roadmap/css/concepts/index.md

 3. **Specificity:** In the origin with precedence, if there are competing values for a property, the specificity of the selectors are compared, and the declaration with the highest specificity wins.
 4. **Order of appearance**: In the origin with precedence, if there are competing values for a property, that are in rulesets with selectors that have the same specificity, the last declaration in the style order is applied.

 Specificity only applies when the same element is targeted by multiple declarations in the same cascade layer or origin.
-Specificity only matters for declarations of the same importance and same origin and cascade layer.
 If matching selectors are in different origins, the cascade determines which declaration takes precedence.

 When multiple selectors in the same cascade layer and origin have the same specificity, the proximity rule is applied, whereby the selector that appears last wins.